-Back when PlayStation 2 dominated the market after the failure of the Dreamcast, the first models had a disc readerthat would wear out and result in the system being unable to read any disc inserted into the console.
+Lets go back to when the PlayStation 2 dominated the market after the failure of the Dreamcast.
+The first models had a faulty disc reader that would wear out overtime and result in the system being unable to read any disc.
 Sony offered to fix the disc reader and provide a free game while some retailers offered a trade-in for the new PS2 slim.

 So has the game industry learned how to minimize potential hardware failures?
 Of course not!
 The market has grown so that highly anticipated games will compete and outperform movies at the box office.
 However, the industry is under such great pressure to move products that testers may overlook serious hardware flaws.